brandonkal/linaria/docs/BASICS.md

 ### Basic interpolations

-You can interpolate variables declared in the same file as well as imported variables:
+You can interpolate variables declared in the same file and imported variables:

 ```js
 const fontSize = 16;